Servicemembers and military spouses have two pathways to becoming a licensed optometrist in the state of North Carolina:

 Active Duty Personnel

-Active Duty Spouse
+Active Duty Spouses

 Veterans

-Send DD214 prior to application submission
+Veterans: Send DD214 prior to application submission.

-Application Process: Requires specific documentation, including:
+The application requires specific documentation, including:

 Proof of military status